wagood/laralist/README.md

 * [Package Skeleton](https://github.com/spatie/package-skeleton-laravel).
 This repo can be used to scaffold a Laravel package.

+* Laravel [Pail](https://github.com/laravel/pail) is a package that allows you to easily dive into your Laravel application's log files directly from the command line. <!-- log -->

 * Laravel [Pastable Model](https://github.com/elipZis/laravel-pastable-model) Enable your models to regularly cut/copy & paste their data into another table. <!-- eloquent, model -->

 * Laravel [Passwordless Login](https://github.com/grosv/laravel-passwordless-login) A simple, safe magic login link generator for Laravel. <!-- login, password -->

 * [PlanCraft](https://github.com/realrashid/plan-craft) is a powerful Laravel package engineered to revolutionize how you manage subscription plans and features within your Laravel SaaS application.

+* Laravel [Population](https://github.com/capsulescodes/laravel-population) package provides a set of commands that scan your migrations and detect any disparities between them and your database tables.
+If differences are found, a wizard is triggered to help you migrate and seed the new tables with converted records. <!-- migration -->

 * Laravel [Purity](https://github.com/abbasudo/laravel-purity) is an elegant and efficient filtering and sorting package for Laravel, designed to simplify complex data filtering and sorting logic for eloquent queries.
 By simply adding filter() to your Eloquent query, you can add the ability for frontend users to apply filters based on URL query string parameters like a breeze. <!-- eloquent, model, filtering, sorting -->